kedacore/keda-docs/content/docs/2.10/scalers/arangodb.md

 **Parameter list:**

 - `endpoints` - ArangoDB server endpoint URL or comma separated URL endpoints of all the coordinators.
 It can also be provided as an authentication parameter.
-- `query` - ArangoDB query to scale for, which should potentially only return database documents based on the query.
+- `query` - ArangoDB query to scale for.
+Please note that the query should return only a single numeric value, i.e. an integer or a float, in the JSON format `{"value":<value>}`.
 - `dbName` - Name of the database.
 It can also be provided as an authentication parameter.
 - `collection` - Name of the collection.
 - `threshold` - A threshold that will define when scaling should occur.